ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 Building such a model is likely impossible without some real world data, and requires a given implementation of a policy.
-To combat this attack, suggestions are provided in XXX to attempt to minimize it, but follow-up testing with real world deployment to improvise the policy will be required.
+To combat this attack, suggestions are provided in {#pooling-policy-recommendations} to attempt to minimize it, but follow-up testing with real world deployment to improvise the policy will be required.

 ### Trusted Auditors for HTTPS Clients {#privacy-trusted-auditors}